Freak show: Modern freak shows

 The entertainment appeal of the traditional "freak shows" is arguably echoed in numerous programmes made for television.
 Extraordinary People on the British television channel Five and BodyShock show the lives of severely disabled or deformed people, and can be seen as the modern equivalent of circus freak shows.
 To cater to current cultural expectations of disability narratives, the subjects are usually portrayed as heroic and attention is given to their family and friends and the way they help them overcome their disabilities.
 In The Guardian, Chris Shaw, however, comments that "one man's freak show is another man's portrayal of heroic triumph over medical adversity" and carries on with "call me prejudiced but I suspect your typical twentysomething watched this show with their jaw on the floor rather than a tear in their eye".

 In popular culture

 Freak shows are a common subject in Southern Gothic literature, including stories such as Flannery O'Connor's Temple Of The Holy Ghost, Eudora Welty's Petrified Man and Keela the Outcast Indian Maiden, Truman Capote's Tree of Night, and Carson McCullers's The Heart Is a Lonely Hunter.

 The musical Side Show centers around Daisy and Violet Hilton and their lives as conjoined twins on exhibition.

+The 1932 pre-Code film Freaks follows the lives of freak show performers as they struggle against two callous trapeze artists.

+The 1980 film Carny features a freak show ran within a traveling carnival, starring people who actually worked in freak shows, such as Percilla Bejano as "Monkey Girl" and Jóhann Pétursson as "Giant".

 American Horror Story: Freak Show also focuses on freak shows.
 Some of its characters are played by disabled people, rather than all of the disabilities being created through makeup or effects.
 However, an article in The Guardian criticized the show, saying it perpetuated the term "freak" and the negative view of disability associated with it.